Full-time Faculty: X. Yu, J. Scire, F. Li, T. Ioppolo, Q. Liu, W. Zeng, K. Mishra, J. Seidel

 Students enrolled in this program must successfully complete Calculus I within the first three semesters.
 If the student is unable to successfully complete Calculus I within the first three semesters, an academic advisor will work with the student to choose another major within the College of Engineering and Computing Sciences or a major in another school or college at the university.

-Students enrolled in the Mechanical Engineering, B.S. program must earn a grade of C- or higher in all required math, physics, computer science, and engineering courses.
+Students enrolled in the Mechanical Engineering, B.S. program must earn a grade of C- or higher in all required computer science and engineering courses.
 Grades of D+ or below cannot be counted toward a student's degree.

 Undeclared students who intend to pursue Mechanical Engineering must meet the conditions above in order to qualify for entrance into the program.